nickarms/100-days-of-code/r1-log.md

 ### R1D74
 Back on it.
 Fixed my HTML and decided perfect is the enemy of good (or done) so going to take a new, simpler approach with the twitter button starting tomorrow. https://twitter.com/sirnixalot/status/980333354871672833

+### R1D75
+Man, this sucks.
+I'm back chunking away at the twitter problem and I'm feeling no further along than when I started like ~2 weeks ago.
+Feeling embarassed and discouraged and not good enough. https://twitter.com/sirnixalot/status/980706068736036865